bruvellu/cephalic-furrow/3-text/furrow.md

 Despite being variable, the distribution of ectopic folds along the head--trunk interface correlates with the position of mitotic domains---groups of blastoderm cells that divide in synchrony during mitotic cycle 14 [@Foe1989-cw].
-Our analysis show that ectopic folds often form adjacent to or in between mitotic domains ({@fig:mitotic}B,C).
+Our analysis shows that ectopic folds often form adjacent to or in between mitotic domains ({@fig:mitotic}B,C).
 We identify four distinct locations for ectopic fold formation, either anterior or posterior to the canonical cephalic furrow position.
 In *btd* embryos they can form between MD1